 Technical Analysis

-CVE-2025-8456 is a reflected Cross-site Scripting (XSS) vulnerability categorized under CWE-79, found in the Kod8 Individual and SME Website product developed by Kod8 Software Technologies Trade Ltd. Co.
-The vulnerability stems from improper neutralization of input during web page generation, allowing attackers to inject malicious scripts into web pages that are then reflected back to users.
-This type of XSS does not require authentication but does require user interaction, such as clicking on a maliciously crafted URL.
-The CVSS v3.1 score of 7.6 reflects a high severity, with an attack vector of network (remote), low attack complexity, no privileges required, but user interaction needed.
-The impact affects confidentiality and integrity at a low level, but availability can be significantly impacted, possibly through script-based denial-of-service or browser crashes.
-The vendor has not responded to early disclosure attempts, and no patches or mitigations have been officially released.
-No known exploits have been detected in the wild, but the vulnerability poses a significant risk to users of the Kod8 Individual and SME Website, particularly small and medium enterprises that rely on this platform for their online presence.
-The vulnerability could be exploited to steal session cookies, perform phishing, or execute arbitrary scripts in the context of the victim's browser, potentially leading to account compromise or data leakage.
+CVE-2025-8456 is a reflected Cross-site Scripting (XSS) vulnerability classified under CWE-79, found in the Kod8 Individual and SME Website product developed by Kod8 Software Technologies Trade Ltd. Co.
+The vulnerability stems from improper neutralization of input during web page generation, allowing attackers to inject malicious scripts that are reflected back to users.
+This flaw can be exploited remotely without authentication, requiring only that a victim interacts with a crafted URL or web page.
+The CVSS 3.1 score of 7.6 indicates high severity, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), but requiring user interaction (UI:R).
+The impact affects confidentiality and integrity at a low level but availability at a high level, suggesting potential for denial-of-service or disruptive attacks.
+The vendor has not issued patches or responded to disclosure, increasing the urgency for defensive measures.
+Reflected XSS can be used to steal session cookies, perform phishing, or execute arbitrary JavaScript in the victim’s browser, leading to account compromise or data leakage.
+The affected product targets individual and SME websites, which are common in European markets.
+No known exploits are currently in the wild, but the lack of vendor response and absence of patches heighten the risk of future exploitation.

 Potential Impact